open-awesome/ptah-editor/docs/backend.md

 # Getting Started with Ptah backend

-This document assumes you've built the front end part of Ptah, have checked that it works well and now you're happy to build [Ptah backend](https://github.com/ProtocolONE/ptah-editor/tree/develop/backend) and enable the full functionality.
+This document assumes you've built the [frontend part of Ptah](_index.md), have checked that it works well and now you're happy to build [Ptah backend](https://github.com/ProtocolONE/ptah-editor/tree/develop/backend) and enable the full functionality.

 ## These are the dependencies you need to have set up:
 * Node.js v10+
 * NPM v6+
 * Redis v5+

+---
+**NOTE**

+Sometimes you just want to check that everything compiles and launches.
+You can skip `CORS, REDIS, SENTRY` parameters so that the default values are used.
+See [app.js code](/backend/app/app.js) for more info.

+---

 `NODE_ENV=production AUTH1_CLIENT_ID={string} AUTH1_CLIENT_SCOPE={string="openid,offline"}
 AUTH1_CLIENT_SECRET={string} AUTH1_ISSUER_URL={string} CORS_VALID_ORIGINS={string} POST_MESSAGE_TARGET_ORIGIN={string}